ShadedBlueDaisies/CreativeNailSpa/index.md

 layout: default
 ---

-# This is a header 1
+# This is a header, it can be longer

 ## This is the home page.